FerdinandEiteneuer/damedic_coding_challenge/README.md

 The recommendations are found inside `./recommendations.csv`.

+Please note that about 8GB of free memory are required.

 ## Creating the ICD recommendations

 The approach to create the patient recommendations was inspired by [“Collaborative Denoising Autoencoders for Top-N Recommender Systems”](https://alicezheng.org/papers/wsdm16-cdae.pdf).
 Steps: